DataKinds/charm/Readme.md

 This is based off of Forth and Joy.
 Documentation coming soon.

-`" hello world " print`
+`" hello " " world " concat p`

 TODO:

-- allow function definitions lmao
 - write a prelude
+- documentation of functions

 DEPENDENCIES: